donet-server/donet/docs/01-Introduction.md

 ### **[SS] - State Server**

   The State Server service is responsible of coordinating the short-term existance of Distributed Objects and their **states**.
-This component provides one of the main features in a DoNet server cluster, which is **short-term persistance**.
+This component provides one of the main features in a Donet server cluster, which is **short-term persistance**.
 All Distributed Objects in a State Server exist in memory and are part of a graph hierarchy called the **visibility tree**.
 The State Server has data stored for each Distributed Object such as the class of the object, what its Distributed Object ID (DoId) is, and where it is located in the visibility tree.
-Other services in a DoNet cluster may communicate with the State Server through a Message Director to **manipulate** and **query** Distributed Objects in the State Server's visibility tree.
+Other services in a Donet cluster may communicate with the State Server through a Message Director to **manipulate** and **query** Distributed Objects in the State Server's visibility tree.